-Simple Pendulum Experiment Class 11 | Labkafe
+The Simple Pendulum Experiment for Class 11

-1. A Clamp With Stand
+1. A Clamp with Stand

 2. Bob with Hook